Cardiovascular disease

 We are working in partnership with key stakeholders across Kent, Surrey and Sussex to identify local CVD projects, collaborative working opportunities and shared learning to support system priorities.

 In addition to the National Programme work, we have developed a local programme in Kent, Surrey and Sussex called CVD Central.
-This threads through all our CVD programmes.
-CVD Central offers access to resources, an education series, a community of practice and initiatives that are designed to help healthcare professionals, commissioners, and other stakeholders improve CVD outcomes through evidence-based interventions, collaboration, and the use of innovative technologies.
+This includes CVD prevention, lipids optimisation, Familial Hypercholesterolemia (FH), and blood pressure optimisation.
+CVD Central offers access to resources, education events, a community of practice and initiatives that are designed to help healthcare professionals, commissioners, and other stakeholders improve CVD outcomes through evidence-based interventions, collaboration, and the use of innovative technologies.

 Current programmes